joakimk/pipeline/README.md

 * Make the UI nicer
 * Possibly make the UI auto-updating.
 Maybe client side MVC.
 * Possibly make it possible to view one project at a time, or the latest results from all projects in a compact view.
+* Think of a better name for it?
 * Tell the world about it :)
 * Explore using it do manage continous deployment pipelines better and simpler than can be done with jenkins plugins.